Problem

 logging_collector = on

-then restarting Postgres to pick up the new settings.
-You can then watch the log files to find out which queries are failing:
+then restart Postgres.
+You can then watch the log file to find out which queries are failing.

 Discussion